Canada

 Recommendations

-- Canada should comply with its existing obligation under Article VI of the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) and pursue negotiations in good faith on nuclear disarmament.
+Canada should comply with its existing obligation under Article VI of the NPT and pursue negotiations in good faith on nuclear disarmament.